rthennan/rthennan/README.md

 I code mainly in Python but have used php and bash for smaller projects.

 - 🌱 I’m currently learning neo4j
-- 💬 Ask me about Problem Solving
+- 💬 Ask me about Problem Solving and Knowledge Sharing

 #### [SFSF_KBAs](https://github.com/rthennan/SFSF_KBAs)  - List of Knowledge Base Articles I had published for SAP SuccessFactors while I was working as a Support Engineer at SAP.